uscga badge

 Q: Besides physical preparation, is there anything else I could be doing to help prepare for AIM?

 A: Prior physical preparation is a key part of having a positive experience at AIM.
-Please be sure to read through the AIM handbook and other details on our website to ensure you are prepared.
+Please be sure to read through the AIM handbook and the fitness preparation guidelines on our “Get Set” page to ensure you are prepared.
 Please also be aware the weather in New London is typically hot and humid in the summer.
 AIM can give you a good opportunity to learn more about the Coast Guard Academy, and to help with your decision-making as to whether a service academy is the right fit for you.

 Application & Review Process Information